observablehq/framework/examples/api/docs/index.md

   ${resize((width) => ApiHistogram(latencyHistogram.getChild("duration"), latencyHistogram.getChild("count"), latencyHistogram.getChild("route"), {canvas: histogramCanvas, color: routeColor, width, label: "Duration (ms)", y1: 0.5, y2: 10_000}))}
 </div>

 <div class="note small">The artifacts on the left side of the histogram (as well as on the bottom of the heatmap above) are due to the millisecond precision of latency values.
-Latencies are randomly jittered by ±0.5ms to smooth (or smear) the data.</div>
+Latencies are uniformly jittered by ±0.5ms to smooth (or smear) the data.</div>

-This histogram guides our optimization efforts to focus on routes that are both slow and popular, such as ${routeSwatch("/documents/@{login}")} and ${routeSwatch("/avatar/{hash}")}.
+Analyzing web logs lets us focus on optimizing routes that are both slow and popular, such as ${routeSwatch("/documents/@{login}")} and ${routeSwatch("/avatar/{hash}")}.
 We can confirm this by aggregating routes by total count and duration.

 ```js
 const topRoutesCount = visibility().then(() => FileAttachment("data/top-routes-count.arrow").arrow());